16parmindersingh/MIS-Analytics-Portfolio/Super-Store-Sales-Analysis/README.md

 2. **Explore the Dashboard**:
    - Use filters and slicers to explore sales by state, category, or date range.
 3. **Review Forecast**:
-   - Check the 15-day forecast visual and adjust settings in the Analytics pane if needed.
+   - Check the 15-day forecast visual (Dashboard 2) and adjust settings in the Analytics pane if needed.

 ---